 Yet, let a flu bug knock her for a loop or a bad cold bring him to his knees, and all that love and patience for a sick spouse seems to fly out the window!

-I talked with other couples dealing with the minor illness of a spouse and I've decided that few of us are adequately prepared to deal with a sick but not-so-sick spouse.
+We talked with other couples dealing with the minor illness of a spouse and we've decided that few of us are adequately prepared to deal with a sick but not-so-sick spouse.

 Suggestions and Hints for Dealing with Your Not-So-Sick Spouse